 First, when interest rates are low, you should not repay your mortgage but invest in higher-yielding assets like stocks (through cheap well-diversified ETFs) or save for a second home to rent out.
 If you earn 1 percent on repaying your mortgage but can earn 5 to 7% elsewhere, it typically is not a good idea to repay.
 Of course, you need a long enough time horizon.
 So for most people under 50 to 60, I would strongly encourage alternative investments that help them save for their life expectancy of 90+ years.

 Of course, if you have an existing mortgage with a high-interest rate, it is a great benefit.
-But with interest rates more or less at their potential bottom, this won’t apply for future mortgages.
+But with interest rates that are still at a very moderate level, this presumably won’t apply for future mortgages.

 Is Sondertilgung at the present juncture hence an entirely bad idea?